 Prepare an inventory of personal property items , update it periodically, and keep it in a safe place outside your home, such as a safe deposit box at your bank.
 It will save you hours of time trying to list everything damaged or destroyed if you need to make a claim.
 It will also help ensure you don’t forget some items.
 We can advise you on ways to simplify the job of preparing a personal property inventory such as videotaping each room with descriptive information on the sound track.

 Besides making sure you have enough protection to cover possible damage to your own home and contents, you should also evaluate your exposure to liability risks.
 These result from damage to the property of another, or injury to a person, not a member of your household, for which you can be responsible.

 In recent years it’s become common for homeowners to be sued for injuries or damages to others, even when there is no evidence of negligence by the homeowner.
 The reality today is if you have any appreciable assets, you are exposed to the risk of being sued.
 Even if you ultimately prevail in court, your legal fees and the months or years of worry and uncertainty can be a terrible burden on you and your family.

 The Personal Liability coverage provided by your Homeowners Policy usually provides a limit of $100,000 or $300,000.
 We recommend increasing this protection with a personal umbrella policy.
 Not only will it increase your personal liability, but also your auto liability.
 Limits are available from $1 million to $10 million and beyond.
 The cost of this coverage is usually very reasonable.

-Keep in mind that some states require certain minimum levels of coverage.
+Keep in mind that Kansas requires certain minimum levels of coverage.
 The right coverage for you is unique – talk to Flury-Hinderks today to find out how to get the best price and value on home insurance for you.